Every sunrise is a new day. A new opportunity.

 It is also a continuum of yesterday as the sunset is the precedent of tomorrow.

 When a storm is on the horizon we prepare our dance.
 Inviting the challenge,

 tempting the lightening strike.
 All while trusting our ability to weather what we are meant to stand in.

 When the storm passes, we celebrate the beauty of the rainbow.
 The cleansing of the rain.

 What Got Me Here?

 As does mine.
 I am my father’ daughter.
 As he is his Mother’s son.
 Our life story is a connection of stories.
 Just as leaders, those we lead are not simply products of the situation at hand, they are human beings that come with life experiences and life stories.
 As we participate in other’s journey’s we become a part of their history-their story.

 My story is connected to the abusive environment my father experienced as a child.
-My story is also very much defined by the conscious choice on my father’s behalf to “break the cycle” of domestic abuse and work to create a healthy environment for his children to grow up in.
+My story is also very much defined by the conscious choice of my father’s to “break the cycle” of domestic abuse and work to create a healthy environment for his children to grow up in.
 To move away from a state of victim hood to centering on values and purpose.

 We are embedded in our stories as human beings.
 It is the narrative we create that we continuously seek to validate.
 What story do you tell yourself?
 About you?
 About your circumstances?
 About the world around you?
 About others?
 How does your story differ from others; AND from reality?